Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 reviews_24.select(["REVIEW", "CLEAN_RECOMMEND"]).show(3)
 ```
-Both approaches provide quality results, that said for defined tasks provided additional context in the form of single-shot prompting is recommeneded.
+Both approaches provide quality results, that said for defined tasks providing additional context in the form of single-shot prompting is recommeneded.

 ### Model Selection
 Note that in the first code cell above, a variable called `model` is used.
 This is to allow for quick testing and optimization of model selection with respect to accuracy and cost.
 The model variable is a string input defined by a [dropdown cell](https://learn.hex.tech/docs/explore-data/cells/input-cells/dropdown-inputs) in Hex.
 The following models are available in Snowflake at the time of writing: